Detectability, Duality, and Surplus Extraction: Duality and General State Space

 Now consider the problem

 Note that if the optimal value $p^*$ of this problem is less than or equal to zero, then at least virtual surplus extraction is possible.
 We establish this in the next lemma.

 \begin{lemma} If $p^*\leq 0$, then virtual surplus extraction holds.
-If $p^*<0$, or if $p^*=0$ and is obtained in (vse), then full extraction holds. \end{lemma} \begin{proof} To see this, first suppose $p^*<0$.
+If $p^*<0$, or if $p^*=0$ and is attained in (vse), then full extraction holds. \end{lemma} \begin{proof} To see this, first suppose $p^*<0$.
 Then there must exist $z\in C(T\times S)$ such that

 and